segment-boneyard/mongodb/README.md

     }
 }
 ```
+`name` and `cost` are first level fields, so their `source` values are simply the field names.
+The other two fields are nested fields so they need to refer to their nested field names using dot syntax, for example `translations.spanish` and `translations.french`.

+Some notes:
+* :warning: The warehouse type for a particular field is set the first time data for that field is seen.
+If subsequent data inserted into the warehouse has a different type than the original type seen, the field value may not cast correctly and loaded into the warehouse properly.
+* Currently the only supported MongoDB data types are string, integer, long, double, boolean, date.
-Segment's Objects API requires a unique identifier in order to properly sync your tables, the `PRIMARY KEY` is used as the identifier.
-Your tables may also have multiple primary keys, in that case we'll concatenate the values in one string joined with underscores.
+* Segment's Objects API requires a unique identifier in order to properly sync your collection.
+In the case of the MongoDB source, each object's native `_id_` field is used as the identifier.

 ### Scan